DmitriySh/time-hz-executor/README.md

 =======

 My pet project.
 This is a prototype of multithreaded and distributed service executes incoming tasks on a scheduled time.
-Powered by: `Java SE`, `Guice` and `Hazelcast`.
+Powered by: `Java SE`, `Guice`, `Guava` services and `Hazelcast`.
 Project uses SEDA like highly customizable thread model: independent tasks to use producers, consumers and queue, distributed map between them.

 ## Rules: